Barbara-Nartey/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates directories
+command to list all files and directories